moveit/moveit.ros.org/install/docker/index.markdown

       </code>
     </div>
     <p>As the previous command dropped the <span class="ros-command">--rm</span> option, the container will be persistent, so changes you make inside the container will remain.</p>
     <p>Running <span class="ros-command">gui-docker</span> in multiple terminals will connect them all to the same container.
-For convienence, the script defines sensible defaults.
-For example running the following command will try to pull the docker image containing the current master branch's source build namely, <a href="https://hub.docker.com/r/moveit/moveit/tags?page=1&ordering=last_updated" target="_blank"> moveit/moveit:master-source</a>, and if there already exists a container with this image, will directy connect to that container.</p>
+For convenience, the script defines sensible defaults.
+For example running the following command will try to pull the docker image containing the current master branch's source build namely, <a href="https://hub.docker.com/r/moveit/moveit/tags?page=1&ordering=last_updated" target="_blank"> moveit/moveit:master-source</a>, and if there already exists a container with this image, will directly connect to that container.</p>
     <div class="bash-command">
       <code>
         ./gui-docker